billkenney/revert_qidi_software/readme.md

 3. run `sudo timedatectl set-timezone [your_timezone] ; sudo timedatectl set-ntp 1` obviously replacing [your_timezone] with your actual timezone
 4. run `cd ~ ; wget https://raw.githubusercontent.com/billkenney/revert_qidi_software/main/revert.sh ; chmod +x revert.sh ; ./revert.sh`
 5. the script shouldn't take long, maybe aroumd a minute depending on your internet connection. once its done, turn your printer off and on and you should be good to go
+6. if klipper is not working properly after running the script, ssh into your printer and run `chmod +x /home/mks/klipper/scripts/install-debian.sh ; /home/mks/klipper/scripts/install-debian.sh`
+7. if moonraker is not working properly, ssh into your printer and run `chmod +x /home/mks/moonraker/scripts/install-moonraker.sh ; /home/mks/moonraker/scripts/install-moonraker.sh`